OrchidSource/orchid-desktop/README.md

     $ npm run build
     $ npm start

-To run the app from from the browser, first do `npm run build` or `npm run build-watch`, then run the following (note that things related to accessing the user's system won't work):

-    $ npm run serve
+It is not currently possible to run the app from the browser.

 Then browse to the weird url http://localhost:8080/build